katelynkimmulgrew/mermaid/README.md

 This allows for ease of layout styling.
 For instance, a variable can be assigned to a color or line of text which than can be reused.
 I am using SASS.

 * (2 pt) Client side form validation
 This prevents users from entering harmful code into forms.
 It controls what kind of input can be entered.
 This is good for my website because I don't want it to crash or be compromised.
-For this I will use javascript and html.
+For this I will use javascript (like jquery) and html.

 ## Nota Bene